Eiriksak/CPOSS/README.md

 - Anaconda 4.5.11
 - Install all the packages from `requirements.txt`

+After starting the notebooks, it should be quite straight forward when running the notebooks, as long as you have installed Hadoop and Spark correctly.

+___

 Each folder has a `README.md` file that further explains what the contents of that folder does.